jup-ag/space-station/docs/100-swap-api/4-add-fees-to-swap.md

 ### 1. Set up

-You will need to complete the prerequisites and understanding of [Get Started](../1-get-started.md) and [Get Quote and Swap](1-get-quote.md) guide as this is reliant on the Swap API.
+You will need to complete the prerequisites and understanding of [Environment Setup](/docs/environment-setup) and [Get Quote and Swap](1-get-quote.md) guide as this is reliant on the Swap API.

 **Obtain `referralAccount` and `referralTokenAccount`**